 How Does LAWA Continue to Monitor and Minimize Early Turns?

 LAWA staff uses radar flight track data from the FAA in our noise monitoring system to identify and report early turns.
-While staff monitor and report all early turns, additional steps are taken to investigate early turns that fly over communities (El Segundo and Playa Del Rey gates) by listening to recordings of communications between pilots and air traffic controllers to determine the reason for the early turns.
+While staff monitors and reports all early turns, additional steps are taken to investigate early turns that fly over communities (El Segundo and Playa Del Rey gates) by listening to recordings of communications between pilots and air traffic controllers to determine the reason for the early turns.
 Hyperion gate early turns fly over Hyperion Treatment Plant and are generally higher in number due to the convergence of this gate with the departure paths from the south runways.
-LAWA issues notifications, with supporting graphics, to aircraft operators that deviate from this policy and requests they investigate those early turns not initiated by the FAA.
-LAWA requests that aircraft operators respond to the noise management team with an explanation of why the incident occurred and what efforts will be made to improve compliance with this policy.
-LAWA also communicates with the FAA regarding this procedure to minimize FAA-directed early turns.
-LAWA regularly provides this information to the local jurisdictions affected by the early turns and seeks improvement in performance from the airlines and pilots.
-REASONS FOR AN EARLY TURN?
-LAWA's LAX Noise Management staff reviews early turns to identify the reasons for deviations from the policy, which are grouped into three (3) primary categories: